 Rodríguez Valladares graduated from Harvard and Radcliffe Colleges in 1988 with an AB in Russian and Soviet Studies.
 Her magna cum laude thesis on the Berlin Blockade received a Best Thesis Award in the Slavic Languages and Literatures Department.
 During her studies she was awarded eight academic and travel fellowships.
 In 1989-90, she was a Raoul Wallenberg Scholar at Hebrew University in Jerusalem, where she studied the Hebrew language and about the Middle East conflict.
 She had the honor of leading a team of Christian, Jewish, and Druze students in conducting the first student-run human rights conference in Moscow in June 1990 and of presenting the Raoul Wallenberg Human Rights Award to Dr. Yelena Bonner.

 She graduated from The Wharton School and The Lauder Institute of the University of Pennsylvania with an MBA in Emerging Markets Business and an MA in International Studies in 1995.
 She was awarded a United States Foreign Languages and Arts Fellowship.
 She was also accepted to the Wharton-Recanati program, where she worked with a leading Israeli company developing, designing, and selling cookware for disabled and elderly people.
-Rodríguez Valladares has also completed study programs in art, language, literature, and politics in Berlin, New York, St. Petersburg, and Moscow.
+Rodríguez Valladares has also completed study programs in art, language, literature, and politics in Berlin, Jerusalem, New York, St. Petersburg, and Moscow.
 She is fluent in English, Russian, and Spanish and proficient in German, Hebrew and Italian.